(Updated: July 2018)

-This started out as a post blog, which I posted live after my husband and I had the wonderful opportunity to attend a 21-day mindfulness retreat with Zen Master Thich Nhat Hanh (TNH) in Plum Village back in June 2012, as a way to share about my retreat experience – then I kept it going, because it proved a great way to keep me writing (which I LOVE to do!).
+This started out as a post blog – which I sent live after my husband and I had the wonderful opportunity to attend a 21-day mindfulness retreat with Zen Master Thich Nhat Hanh (TNH) in Plum Village back in June 2012 – as a way to share about my retreat experience.
+Then I kept it going, because it proved a great way to keep me writing, which I love to do.
 I include my thoughts and experiences relating to my own everyday path of practice in the mindfulness tradition of Thich Nhat Hanh.

-As for me, my name is Nicole Dunn.
-I am a core member of the Order of Interbeing (OI member) and was ordained by TNH in Estes Park, CO in August of 2007 and given the dharma name True Wonderful Flower.
-I am 38 years old (as of July 2017) and reside in the Rocky Mountains of Montana, where I happily and gratefully practice with the Be Here Now Sangha (community), which I founded in 2002.
+My name is Nicole Dunn and I am a core member of the Order of Interbeing (OI member) and was ordained by TNH in Estes Park, CO in August of 2007 and given the dharma name True Wonderful Flower.
+I am 39 years old (as of July 2018) and reside in the Rocky Mountains of Montana, where I happily and gratefully practice with the Be Here Now Sangha (community), which I founded in 2002. https://www.facebook.com/BeHereNowCommunity/?fref=nf

-I am an aspiring writer and am currently working on my 2nd book (while trying to get my first one published).
-I’m the director of the Open Way Mindfulness Center, teach meditation classes, help lead and direct local retreats, and serve on our local and statewide sangha boards.
+I’m a writer and am currently working on my 2nd book (while trying to get my first one published).
+I’m the director of the Open Way Mindfulness Center, teach mindfulness, help lead and direct local retreats, and serve on our local and statewide sangha boards.
 I’ve been a hospice volunteer for 15 years and have helped to lead workshops on death and dying.
-I enjoy community building, meditation, writing, anything having to do with music (playing, singing, listening, live shows, dancing to), hiking, photography, volunteering, traveling, camping, and riding my motorcycle – I also have the best job ever as a grateful nanny for two little boys.
-I’ve been happily married for over 17 years and have a wonderful stepson who’s a senior in high school.
-Life is good!
+I enjoy community building, meditation, writing, anything having to do with music (playing, singing, listening, live shows, dancing to), hiking, photography, volunteering, traveling, camping, and riding my motorcycle – I also have the best job ever as a grateful nanny for two little boys & a baby girl.
+I’ve been happily married for over 18 years and have a wonderful 18-year-old stepson.
+Life is good, truly.

 My writer’s Facebook Page: https://www.facebook.com/Nicole-Dunn-992227660825124/?pnref=story